ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 **UNIT TESTS![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.117.png)**

-Unit testing is often the first thing that comes to mind when somebody talks about software testing. it's widely what s taught in school and included in textbooks, and it usually gets the most effort in the real world.
+Unit testing is often the first thing that comes to mind when somebody talks about software testing.
+It's widely what s taught in school and included in textbooks, and it usually gets the most effort in the real world.
 Given all this, you d think unit tests were the best type of test, though I d argue that s not always the case.
 Let s begin by clearly defining unit tests so as to differentiate them from other testing paradigms.

 Unit tests run entirely in memory on a machine, in a shared memory space with the code under evaluation, without requiring any network connectivity or dependency on external services.
 Most unit tests are very fast

 to run, test very small amounts of code at a time, and are relatively easy to get started with.
 Unit tests are usually also tightly coupled to your code contracts and often require new code in the form of mocks to enable code- under-test to execute without normally available external dependencies.

-The key tradeoff made by unit tests and their primary downside is that they are tightly coupled to the code under test. it's altogether too easy to have unit tests be deeply intertwined with actual function calls and internal data objects. is deep dependency means any refactor of the code even simple and benign changes will require considerable unit test updates as
+The key tradeoff made by unit tests and their primary downside is that they are tightly coupled to the code under test.
+It's altogether too easy to have unit tests be deeply intertwined with actual function calls and internal data objects. is deep dependency means any refactor of the code even simple and benign changes will require considerable unit test updates as

 well.
 The creation of mocks and test data fixtures often also requires a considerable amount of code to create and maintain to allow unit tests to run, adding unexpected cost to the unit testing framework.